JesseBusman/JBChestLog/README.md

 | JBChestLog.clear.own | Clear the history of any container using /jbcl clear |
 | JBChestLog.clear.any | Clear the history of any container using /jbcl clear |
 | JBChestLog.clear.all | Clear the history of all containers on the server using /jbcl clear all |

+# Nota bene
+This plugin has no rollback functionality.
+I use it for my whitelisted vanilla survival server with mostly-trusted people, but I'd like to be able to detect theft and find thieves.